 Students as Experimental Participants: A Defense of the "Narrow Data Base" (WP-09-05)

-James N. Druckman and Cindy D. KamIn this chapter, we investigate the extent to which using students as experimental participants creates problems for causal inference.
-First, we discuss the impact of student subjects on a study’s internal and external validity.
-In contrast to common claims—including Sear’s (1986) widely cited proclamation of students being a “narrow data base”—we argue that student subjects do not intrinsically pose a problem for a study’s external validity.
-Second, we use simulations to identify situations when student subjects are likely to constrain experimental inferences.
-We show, perhaps surprisingly, that such situations are relatively limited.
-Third, we briefly survey empirical evidence that provides guidance on when researchers should be particularly attuned to taking steps to ensure appropriate generalizability from student subjects.
-We conclude with a discussion of the practical implications of our findings.
-In short, we argue that student subjects are not an inherent problem to experimental research; moreover, a case can be made that the burden of proof—of student subjects being a problem—should lie with critics rather than experimenters.
+James N. Druckman and Cindy D. KamIn this chapter, the researchers investigate the extent to which using students as experimental participants creates problems for causal inference.
+First, they discuss the impact of student subjects on a study’s internal and external validity.
+In contrast to common claims—including Sear’s (1986) widely cited proclamation of students being a “narrow data base”—they argue that student subjects do not intrinsically pose a problem for a study’s external validity.
+Second, they use simulations to identify situations when student subjects are likely to constrain experimental inferences.
+They show, perhaps surprisingly, that such situations are relatively limited.
+Third, they briefly survey empirical evidence that provides guidance on when researchers should be particularly attuned to taking steps to ensure appropriate generalizability from student subjects.
+They conclude with a discussion of the practical implications of their findings.
+In short, they argue that student subjects are not an inherent problem to experimental research; moreover, a case can be made that the burden of proof—of student subjects being a problem—should lie with critics rather than experimenters.